McGraw Hill Financial to sell McGraw Hill Construction to PE firm

-Sept 22 Standard & Poor's owner McGraw Hill Financial Inc said it would sell McGraw Hill Construction to a private equity firm for $320 million.
+Standard & Poor's owner McGraw Hill Financial Inc MHFI.N said it would sell McGraw Hill Construction to a private equity firm for $320 million.

 Palo Alto, California-based Symphony Technology Group will buy McGraw Hill Construction, which provides construction industry data and analytics to owners, architects, engineers, product manufacturers, commercial real estate firms and financial services firms.